Galaxypedia-Wiki/GalaxyGPT/README.md

 ## GalaxyGPT
 GalaxyGPT is an open-source project that aims to create an AI assistant for Galaxy.
 GalaxyGPT works by embedding the Galaxypedia's database, then using cosine similarity to find relevant pages for a user's query.
 The information is then given to ChatGPT to generate a response.

-[!NOTE]
+> [!NOTE]
-This README is a work in progress.
+> This README is a work in progress.
 Please check back later for more information.

-[!NOTE]
+> [!NOTE]
-Also note that this project is still in the early stages of development
+> Also note that this project is still in the early stages of development.
+We recently migrated from python to c# so there's a lot that is missing.

 ## Technical Details
 See [Technical Details](https://blog.smallketchup.ca/galaxypedia/2024/08/14/GalaxyGPT.html#:~:text=in%20your%20pocket!-,technical%20details,-This%20is%20the)